 “It’s an opportunity to let your kid be the expert, because most likely they are,” she says.
 “Never used TikTok or Snapchat?
 Have your kid show you how it works.”

 Same goes for other forms of media.
 What’s your teen watching, listening to, playing?
 Watch, play or listen to it with them.
 Ask them about it.
-Let them tell you in their own words.
+Let them tell you about it in their own words.

 And of course, set limits.